fluent/fluent-plugin-s3/README.md

 uploaded to S3 in the same time slice.
 * %{file_extention} is always "gz" for
 now.
-* %{uuid_flush} a uuid that is replaced everytime the buffer will be flushed
+* %{uuid_flush} a uuid that is replaced everytime the buffer will be flushed.
+If you want to use this placeholder, install `uuidtools` gem first.
+* %{hostname} is replaced with `Socket.gethostname` result.
+This is same as "#{Socket.gethostname}".
 * %{hex_random} a random hex string that is replaced for each buffer chunk, not assured to be unique.
 This is used to follow a way of peformance tuning, `Add a Hex Hash Prefix to Key Name`, written in [Request Rate and Performance